 - Auckland 1010

-If the mistake is ours, and we owe you money, we will pay you by crediting your Flip account and offering an apology.
+If a mistake is ours, and we owe you money, we will pay you by crediting your Flip account and offering an apology.

 Overdue Bill Collections

 If a bill, or any part of a bill, has not been paid by the due date and we have not agreed for you to pay it off by a later date or by instalments, our normal overdue bill collection process (explained in our General Terms and Conditions) will apply.

 If we believe that you need to pay any unpaid disputed amount, you’ll need to pay your account straight away.
 If you don’t think you’ll be able to pay immediately we may agree to payment of any overdue amount at a later date or by instalments depending on the circumstances.
 (Talk to us to see what can be organised.)